Appearance & Reality > The Lord Jesus Christ > Strong and weak

 10 Then Jesus said to him, “Go, Satan!
 For it is written, ‘You shall worship the Lord your God, and serve Him only.’ ”

-The devil tempted the Lord Jesus by offering Him “all the kingdoms of the world and their glory…” if He would “fall down and worship” him.
+The devil tempted the Lord Jesus by offering Him “all the kingdoms of the world and their glory” if He would “fall down and worship” him.
 This temptation would include power, status and the riches of this world.
 The evil one often uses material riches to tempt those who seek to walk faithfully with God.
 If we give in to him, we would be drawn into a relationship with him.

 Reflect on the reply of the Lord Jesus: “Go, Satan!
 For it is written, ‘You shall worship the Lord your God, and serve Him only’ ”.
 The reply of the Lord Jesus was definite and decisive.
 It is important that we learn from the example of the Lord Jesus to deal with this area of temptation decisively.
-Yielding to the temptation of the evil one in what he offers us will hinder us from the true worship of God.
+Yielding to the temptation of the evil one in what he offers us will hinder us from true worship of God.
 We must consecrate ourselves to the Lord and concentrate on worshipping the Lord our God and serve Him only.
 As the Lord Jesus tells us, we cannot serve God and wealth.
 Undivided devotion to the Lord, worship of the Lord and service to Him are of paramount importance.

 The love of money